Key Takeaways:

 How Much Can a Landlord Collect as a Security Deposit in Maryland?

 As a landlord, there is a limit to how much you can collect as a security deposit in Maryland from your tenants.
-Under the Maryland security deposit law, you must not collect any amount beyond the equivalent of two months’ rent as a security deposit.
+Under the Maryland security deposit law, you must not collect any amount beyond the equivalent of two months' rent as a maximum security deposit.

-If the monthly rent is, say, $1,200, then you can ask for a maximum of $2,400.
-If you exceed this limit, you may be liable to hefty penalties.
-Including, having to pay the tenant up to 3X the excess amount, plus reasonable court and attorney fees.
+If the tenant pays each month's rent at an amount of, say, $1,200 per month, then you can ask for a maximum of $2,400.
+If you the landlord charges beyond this security deposit limit, you may be liable to pay reasonable attorney fees and hefty penalties.

 Do Landlords Have to Store the Tenant's Security Deposit in Any Particular Way?